aqn96/smart-home-light/README.md

 cat backend/.env
 ```

+### SSL Certificate Warnings

+This is normal for self-signed certificates!
+Click "Advanced" → "Proceed to site" in your browser.

+For production deployment, use Let's Encrypt for trusted certificates.

 ### LED Not Working

 ```bash
 # Add user to GPIO group
 sudo usermod -a -G gpio $USER